ligato/docs/docs/user-guide/config-files.md

 ## VPP agent -h command

-Use this command to display flag, conf file name, and env variable information for all config files.
+Use this command to display flag, conf file name, and env variable information for all conf files.

 ```json
 vpp-agent -h